shounic/docs/nov2.md

 so it'll go like 1v99, 2v98, 3v97, 4v96, etc.

-we have completed the technical ground work for this but i need to make sure it works so that's what we're doing today. server: 103.163.186.60:27015
+we have completed the technical ground work (create server side cheats) for this but i need to make sure it works so that's what we're doing today. server: 103.163.186.60:27015

 also i gotta come up with the "format" of the experiment, ie what maps to play, how many, etc so i'll also have a discussion about that at some point.